saraho4237/SD_school_instructional_days/README.md

 The visualization hones in on the county population and free/reduced lunch data for 4- vs. 5-day school districts.

-I chose these to focus on because the FB comments above were interested in exploring whether rural districts were more likely to be 4-day and whether schools with more students of color were more/less likely to be 4-day.
+I chose these to focus on these because the FB comments above were interested in exploring whether rural districts were more likely to be 4-day and whether schools with more students of color were more/less likely to be 4-day.

-I used county population and free/reduced lunch rate as proxy variables to indicate rural-ness and ethnic breakdown respectively.
+I used county population and free/reduced lunch rate as proxy variables to indicate rural-ness and racial/ethnic breakdown respectively.

 **The visualizations show the median county population is actually slightly higher for districts that have a 4-day school week.** I used median for measure of center because the population data was right skewed.